Note: Please forward proposed corrections, refinements and additions to PeopleNow.org by email RefineThePlan@PeopleNow.org or fax 703-521-0849

 to their victims

-The below Table of Contents provides an outline of Action Plan #30.
+The below Table of Contents provides an outline of this Plan.
 Each item in the plan can be accessed by clicking on it.

 Table of Contents of the Plan to Humanely and